mixmaxhq/eb-fix-npm/README.md

 # eb-fix-npm

-This module installs an `.ebextensions` config file that will fix npm in various ways in AWS Elastic Beanstalk.
+This module installs an `.ebextensions` config file that will fix npm in various ways in AWS Elastic Beanstalk to make your deploys faster and more reliable.

 The config file will do this by installing deployment hooks that perform setup and cleanup related to Elastic Beanstalk's use of npm: